Giants vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have put together an 11-16 record in games they were listed as the moneyline favorite (winning 40.7% of those games).
+- The Giants have won 42.9% of the games this season when they were the moneyline favorite (12-16).

-- San Francisco has a record of 7-12 when playing as moneyline favorites with odds of -135 or shorter (36.8% winning percentage).
+- San Francisco has gone 10-13 (winning 43.5% of its games) when it has played as moneyline favorites of -125 or shorter.

-- The implied moneyline probablility in this matchup gives the Giants a 57.4% chance to win.
+- The Giants have an implied moneyline win probability of 55.6% in this matchup.

-- San Francisco has had an over/under set by bookmakers 57 times, and have combined with opponents to go over the total in 26 of those games (26-27-4).
+- San Francisco has combined with opponents to hit the over on the total 26 times this season for a 26-28-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!